 - 7. Place oil pan beneath the oil filter.
 Using an oil filter wrench, turn the filter counter-clockwise to remove it. - 8.
 Using a clean dry cloth, clean the filter sealing surface on the engine. - 9.
 Lubricate the o-ring on the new filter with a film of fresh engine oil.
 Check to make sure the o-ring is in good condition. - 10.
 Install the new filter and rotate it clockwise by hand until the filter gasket contacts the sealing surface, then turn it an additional 3/4 to one full turn. - 11.
 Remove the dipstick.
-Add only 4 qts.
-(3.8 l) of the recommended oil at this step.
+Add only 5 qts.
+(4.7 l) of the recommended oil at this step.
 Do not overfill. - 12.
-Reinstall the dipstick securely.
+Reinstall the dipstick securely. - 13.
+With the motorcycle in an upright, centered position, start the engine and idle for 30 seconds.

-- 13. With the motorcycle in an upright, centered position, start the engine and idle for approximately 30 seconds. - 14.
-Stop the engine and add an additional 1 qts.
-(0.95 l) of engine oil.
-Do not overfill.
+- 14. Stop the engine and add the additional 1.5 qts.
+(1.42 L) of engine oil.
+Do not add oil if oil level is between the ADD and FULL marks.
 Overfilling can result in loss of engine performance and an oil-saturated air filter.
-Use a suction device to remove excess oil if overfilled. - 15.
-To ensure the oil level is within the safe operating range, recheck the oil level as outlined in page 59.
+Use suction device to remove excess oil if overfilled. - 15.
+To ensure the oil level is within the safe operating range, recheck the oil level as outlined in page 67.